| |

 This Smoked Refried Bean Dip Recipe is so easy to make I plan to make it again for just Taco Tuesday!
 Now there is nothing wrong with good old regular refried beans, but this adds a tasty twist to one of my favorite side dishes.
 It is so easy to make for get-togethers and tailgating too!

-Food made on my Pit Boss Pro 1100 is the best; I love that it can double as an oven with the added benefit of smoking the food!
+Food made on my Pit Boss Pro 1100 is the best; I love that it can double as an oven and smoke the food!
 I picked up my Pit Boss Grill at Lowes, but Walmart and Amazon carry other Pit Boss options or the Pitboss website.
 Plus this can be made in the summer without heating the house.

 Smoked Refried Bean Dip Ingredients: